 Tangled fur might also make it more likely for your cat to get skin problems.
 It's far more difficult for your cat to clean the skin beneath the fur when it's matted.
 When a cat's skin isn't kept clean, illnesses are common.

 4. Weight Control

 Obesity is a serious cat disease that causes a surprising number of illnesses and fatalities.

 This information is much better recognized and understood today than it was a few decades ago, yet far too many pet owners ignore the hazards of excess weight on their animals.

-Everyone knows that losing a few pounds can enhance mobility and increase general motivation to be active.
+Everyone knows that losing a few pounds can enhance mobility and increase motivation to be active.
 Many people have personal experience with this.
 The same can be said about your pet.

-According to research, excess weight can shorten a pet's life by up to two years and can hasten the onset of arthritis by up to two years.
+According to research, excess weight can shorten a pet's life by up to two years and hasten the onset of arthritis by up to two years.

 Another potentially fatal illness in overweight pets is hepatic lipidosis or fatty liver; hepatic lipidosis can develop in as little as 48 hours when an overweight cat stops eating for whatever reason.

 So, how can you keep your pets in shape?
 It's crucial to understand your cat's eating habits.
 The ordinary cat prefers to take only a few nibbles at a time, roughly 10-15 times each day.

 Most cats respond well to this technique of free feeding, but boredom may increase the number of trips your cat makes to the food bowl.